yanbozhang003/Chirpstack_useTLS/README.md

 ### This repo provides a direct guidance on how to set up Chirpstack with MQTT TLS.

 1. Configuring MQTT Broker (using mosquitto)
-   1) creating username and password for MQTT Broker access
+a. creating username and password for MQTT Broker access
       ```
       mosquitto_passwd -c /etc/mosquitto/passwd <your_username>
       ```